 My boys never had a sister, just brothers in a house full of transformers, footballs, and lots of dirt in pockets and the washing machine.

 When my middle son—now 17—had just turned one, we brought a tiny black puppy home.
 Today people would pay thousands for a “designer breed” like her.
 However, back then, she was considered a mutt—half miniature poodle and miniature schnauzer.
 So, after a few shots and a hundred dollars later, we had ourselves a furry ball of love.

 The boys quickly learned that playing with Tilly meant being gentle.
 When we brought our third son home from the hospital, Tilly had been with us for three years.
 The older two boys were pros and taught their younger sibling the art of being gentle in a rough and tumble boy world.
 However, as my son grew into the toddler years, Tilly was his favorite toy to drag, tug and pull on.
 So our household mantra became, “Be nice to Tilly!”

 Family rule #4: Be Nice to Tilly

 About that time, I saw a cute poster titled “family rules,” with a list of all the “rules” for the home.
 I loved this idea and felt it’d be even better personalized.

-Friends and family giggled every time they read it and commented how cute it was.
+Friends and family giggled whenever they read it and commented how cute it was.
 And I felt proud of our little list of rules I had carefully crafted up.

 After several moves and many years, our list of rules got shoved in a corner and forgotten.